 {\bf Density Constraint.} We impose an upper bound on the true kernel density for query $q$.
 We also introduce geometric level sets so that the number of data points that fall into each level will be upper bounded.

-{\bf Importance Sampling.} To approximate kernel density efficiently, we adopt importance sampling technique.
-We sample each data point with different probability according to their contribution of the estimation, the higher contribution, the higher probability to be sampled.
-Then we can construct an unbiased estimator based on sampled points and sampling probability.
+{\bf Importance Sampling.} To approximate kernel density efficiently, we adopt the importance sampling technique.
+We sample each data point with different probability according to their contribution to the estimation, the higher the contribution, the higher the probability to be sampled.
+Then, we can construct an unbiased estimator based on sampled points and sampling probability.
 The main problem is how to evaluate the contribution to KDE for each point.
-We explore geometry property of kernel function and estimate the contribution of each point based on their distance from the query point.
+We explore the geometry property of the kernel function and estimate the contribution of each point based on their distance from the query point.

-{\bf Locality Sensitive Hashing.} One problem for importance sampling is: when preprocessing, we have no access to query point.
+{\bf Locality Sensitive Hashing.} One problem with importance sampling is that when preprocessing, we have no access to the query point.
 It is impossible to estimate the contribution of each point for a future query.
 We make use of LSH to address this issue.
-To be specific, LSH preprocess data points and find the near neighbours for a query with high probability.
+To be specific, LSH preprocesses data points and finds the near neighbors for a query with high probability.
 With this property, we can first sample all data points in several rounds with geometrically decaying sampling probability.
-We design LSH for each round that satisfy the following property: given a query, LSH recover points that have the contributions proportional to the sampling probability in that round.
-Then we are able to find sampled points and proper sampling probability when a query comes.
+We design LSH for each round that satisfies the following property: given a query, LSH recovers points that have contributions proportional to the sampling probability in that round.
+Then we can find sampled points and proper sampling probability when a query comes.

-{\bf Dynamic Update.} Since the previous techniques, i.e. importance sampling and LSH, is independent of the coordinate value of data point itself.
-This motivates us to support updating data point dynamically.
-Since LSH is a hash-based structure, given a new data point $z \in \R^d$ and index $i$ indicating the data point to be replaced, we search for bucket where $x_i$ was hashed, replace it with new data point $z$ and update the hash table.
+{\bf Dynamic Update.} Since the previous techniques, i.e. importance sampling and LSH, are independent of the coordinate value of the data point itself.
+This motivates us to support updating data points dynamically.
+Since LSH is a hash-based structure, given a new data point $z \in \R^d$ and index $i$ indicating the data point to be replaced, we search for a bucket where $x_i$ was hashed, replace it with new data point $z$ and update the hash table.
 Such an update will not affect the data structure for estimating kernel density.